Viewer Features

 Reset

-Restore the image to default zoom and position.
+Restore the image to its default viewport.

 Clicking the Reset button: